 Government 5-Star Safety Ratings are part of the National Highway Traffic Safety Administration's (NHTSA's) New Car Assessment Program (www.SaferCar.gov).

-Vehicle user interface is a product of Apple® and its terms and privacy statements apply.
-Requires compatible iPhone® and data plan rates apply.
-Apple CarPlay is a trademark of Apple, Inc. Siri, iPhone and iTunes are trademarks of Apple, Inc., registered in the U.S. and other countries.
+Vehicle user interface is a product of Apple and its terms and privacy statements apply.
+Requires compatible iPhone and data plan rates apply.
+Apple CarPlay is a trademark of Apple Inc. Siri, iPhone and Apple Music are trademarks for Apple Inc, registered in the U.S. and other countries.